michaeltroger/michaeltroger.com/_posts/2017-08-12-add-apn-in-android-wear-2.md

 Finally put your smartwatch into airplane mode and disable it again.
 Voila!
 We have 4G working on the _Huawei Watch 2 4G_ with a _MVNO_!

-Here the commands I used succesfully for the Austrian Provider spusu:
+Here the commands I used succesfully for the Austrian Provider _spusu_:
 {% highlight shell %}content query --uri content://telephony/carriers --where "name='spusu'"{% endhighlight %} for checking whether the entry exists and {% highlight shell %}content insert --uri content://telephony/carriers --bind name:s:"spusu" --bind numeric:s:"23217" --bind type:s:"default,sulp" --bind mcc:i:232 --bind mnc:s:17 --bind apn:s:"mass.at" --bind user:s:"" --bind password:s:""{% endhighlight %} to add it.